kikivanrongen/ReproducibilityBlog/_posts/2019-10-18-reproducibility-lab.md

 In the experiments, we expect our algorithm to perform worse when we leave components out.
 This indicates that the tricks are indeed necessary for proper training.
 We try to disprove this hypothesis by constantly disabling one of the tricks.
 If the results show that this does not significantly deteriorates performance, we have a contradiction and our hypothesis is incorrect.

 As for the architecture of our neural network, we went for something less fancy than a convolutional neural network, since we do not have enough compute and we simply do not need it to do our experiments.
 We have used a two layer feed-forward neural network with ReLU activation at the hidden state the size of hidden and output states of 256.
 Naturally, we also have to tune the hyperparameters.
 Fortunately, the original DQN paper states that the same hyperparameter settings work for a diverse range of tasks.
 For that reason, we do not necessarily need to tune them for every setting.
 We tune only the learning rate, for which we try 3 different values.
 In each experimental setting, we report the results of the optimal learning rate for that setting.
 The batch size is fixed at 32, which is a typical value that works well under normal conditions.
-The target network is updated every **C** iterations.
+The target network is updated every 10 iterations.
 Every experiment is run with 10 different seeds, to measure the significance of our findings.

 Our main question is whether the DQN network converges to a solution under the different experimental settings.
 To measure convergence, we compute the parameter gradient norm in each iteration.
 The minimal norm (MN) is an indication of convergence.
 If it is close to zero, it means that the policy hardly changed at some point during training.
 To have intuition on the variance of this norm over seeds, we report its average, standard deviation, and its minimum and maximum over seeds.